Alin2299/Alin2299/README.md

 🎮 Interests:
 - Video gaming
 - Trying new things
-- Playing Table Tennis and Squash
+- Sports, such as squash and running
 - Learning languages
 - Listening to music
 - Travelling and outdoors activities like hiking
-- Reading and learning in general (E.g learning about politics, economics, history, philosophy etc)
+- Reading and learning in general

 <!--
 - 🔭 I’m currently working on ...